michix10/Castro/PRIVACY_POLICY.md

 Castro requests following permissions on your device:
 + ACCESS WIFI STATE – used by Wi-Fi module to get and display information about connected Wi-Fi spot;
 + ACCESS NETWORK STATE – used by Cellular module to get and display information about your carrier and mobile network;
++ INTERNET – used to get IP information for users and to work with Firebase;
 + READ PHONE STATE – required to get unique identifiers, as IMEI, IMSI, etc;
 + CAMERA – used by Camera module to get and display information about your front and back cameras;
 + WRITE EXTERNAL STORAGE – required to create information reports on your internal storage or SD card;